 That is the most difficult part: forgetting that a chronic mental illness is, in fact, chronic.
 Remission is often determined to be recovered.
 When the symptoms of mental illness are gone, when you are stable, you are in recovery.
 The symptoms of the mental illness have lessened.
 But if you cannot accept the reality of relapse, that it might happen or it might not, recovery is fruitless.
 You cannot enjoy it.
 Recovery, remission, hard fought, should be cherished but it’s difficult, to say the least, to ignore the word relapse.
 To live without it dwelling in the back of your psyche.

 Learn to Reconcile With the Reality of Mental Illness Relapse

 This is a tall order.
 Is it possible to embrace the notion that we might not always be well?
 I argue that in order to become well, to stay well, we must.

 You cannot walk through life full of fear.
 Well, you can, but that isn’t living at all.
 It is simply existing.
 The body is not properly connected to the mind.
 In order to recover, to achieve remission, you must understand that you might relapse.
 Your life will probably not be entirely smooth.
 It might be a bit harder than those who do not have a chronic mental illness, it probably will be, but your life is worth fighting for.

-I urge people to have a wellness recovery plan, if you do not already, because walking through life full of fear is not a life at all.
+I urge people to have a wellness recovery action plan (WRAP), if you do not already, because walking through life full of fear is not a life at all.
 Embrace your recovery, the reality of relapse, and make a plan to stay well.